skullizador/bookmaker-service/README.md

 <h1 align="center"> Bookmaker Integration </h1> <br>

 <p align="center">
   This microservice is responsible for storing all the information about the bookmakers available in our platform.
-Along with that, it also stores information about teams and players that are known in our platform.
 </p>

 ## Table of Contents